Exclusive: Skyports reveals launch date for Dubai flying taxis

 The first fleet of flying taxis in Dubai will take off on March 31, 2026, according to CEO of Skyports Duncan Walker.

-During an exclusive interview with Dubai Eye 103.8's Business Breakfast show, Walker confirmed the first vertiport at the Dubai International Airport is nearly completed ahead of the launch next January.
+During an exclusive interview with Dubai Eye 103.8's Business Breakfast show on Monday, Walker confirmed that the first vertiport at the Dubai International Airport is nearly complete ahead of its official opening next January.

-Walker added that Dubai Airport vertiport is "now at full helideck level, three floors in the air".
+Walker added that the Dubai Airports vertiport is "now at full helideck level, three floors in the air".

 Vertiports will be accessible to all helicopters in efforts to support public transportation advancements in the UAE.